adelynchapman/adelynchapman/README.md

 - 💞️ I’m looking to collaborate on arcgis projects
 - 📫 How to reach me: arhchapman@gmail.com
 - 😄 Pronouns: she/they
-- ⚡ Fun fact: I'm taller than you
+- ⚡ Fun fact: I once had four house rabbits

 <!---
 adelynchapman/adelynchapman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.